RzR32/_streamlabs-chatbot-scripts/README.md

 ---

-These scripts are created for private use and are theoretically only for the Streamlabs-Chatbot (maybe ther work somewhere else, but I do not guarantee this)
+These scripts are created for private use and are theoretically only for the Streamlabs-Chatbot (maybe they work somewhere else, but I do not guarantee this)

 ---
 # League